jeremymatthewwerner/elasticsearch-to-cursor/README.md

 # Elasticsearch Project - Cursor Conversion

+This repo started as the result of this task run at Manus: https://manus.im/share/rFulBWSu19dygQa5OW93MJ?replay=1

 This repository contains a conversion of the Elasticsearch project from IntelliJ IDEA to Cursor development environment, along with bug analysis and fixes.

 ## Repository Structure